 Because of having the privilege to come before the King in an intimate fellowship, we have access to the power.
-It is not that prayer itself is the power but that we have access to the one that has the power.
+It is not that prayer itself is the power but that we have access to the One that has the power.

 Before we get any more deeply involved in this, I am going to make what may seem to be a little bit of a digression.
 Most of us have heard of Mark Twain.
 Mark Twain was agnostic.
 I think that he became that way because he was an unusually discerning man—discerning in terms of being able to look at human nature.

-He saw many (people) as full being of contradictions.
+He saw many [people] as being full of contradictions.
 He was especially critical of religion.
 He saw that there was a wide difference between what a man says and what a man does.
 Of course, he looked at this in terms of religion.
 He also saw that there was even a wider difference between what the Bible says and what men preach the Bible says.

 One time in his career, he wrote a short story—most of which had to do with a prayer that he made up.
 He called it the "War Prayer."
 That was the title of it.
 After he was done writing it, he showed it to some friends.
 His friends were aghast at what he was implying in this.
-They were afraid that he would get stoned, hanged or whatever by all of these religious people out there who would be offended by what he said, or what he was implying really; he did not say anything directly.
+They were afraid that he would get stoned, hanged, or whatever by all of these religious people out there who would be offended by what he said, or what he was implying really; he did not say anything directly.
 He was simply implying.

 Basically, what Twain said in this "War Prayer" was that there are actually two prayers in most prayers that people make to God.
 There is the one that is uttered.
 And there is the one that is unuttered.
 (Incidentally, Mark Twain compromised.
 He decided that he would not publish the "War Prayer" until after he was dead.
 Because then nobody could get at him.
 He said that only dead men can tell the truth in this world.)

-Basically, his prayer was this: The nation was going to war (and I wonder if he had the civil war in mind) and people in all of their finery were flocking to the churches.
+Basically, his prayer was this: The nation was going to war (and I wonder if he had the Civil War in mind) and people in all of their finery were flocking to the churches.
 While they were in the church, the preacher stood up before all the congregation and he made this very impassioned and colorful plea to God.
 He asked Him to grant victory to their side, to protect their handsome and brave young men, and to preserve all of their properties and whatever.
 He went on and on making this plea to God—that God would be on their side and grant them the victory.